nawshad/Truth-Discovery-Algorithms/README.md

 ### Data and Implementation Overview ###

 The data provided in the book, has three data items, such as, presidents of US, France and Russia.
 US has two values or claims, such as Obama and Clinton, likewise, France has Hollande and Sarcozy and Russia has Putin, Yeltsin and Medvedev.
 There are total 7 sources which are claiming these 7 values.
 The relation between the sources and claims are represented as a 2D matrix, where rows are sources and columns are claims.
 Different helper functions have been written for truth value calculation (have a look at utils package in the source code).
+Based on the majority voting algorithms, the most confident claims are: US->Obama, Russia->Yeltsin and France-> Hollande.
+The most trusted sources are: S4, S5, S6, S2, S1, S3, S7.

 ### Notes on Algorithms ###